okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ### Create an OAuth 2.0 service app in the hub org

- In the hub (target) org, create an OAuth 2.0 service app for each spoke (source) org by using the [Dynamic Client Registration API](/docs/reference/api/oauth-clients/).
+ In the hub org, create an OAuth 2.0 service app for each spoke org by using the [Dynamic Client Registration API](/docs/reference/api/oauth-clients/).
 As an Okta admin, make a `POST /oauth2/v1/clients` request to the hub org with the following required parameters:

 | Parameter |  Description/Value   |
 | --------- |  ------------- |